PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Role Playing Training and Evaluation

-\textbf{Stage 2: Integrated Memory-Augmented Specialization.} To achieve integrated memory-augmented specialization, we further specialize the model by fine-tuning it on a distinct subset from the role-playing dataset \(D_{\mathrm{RP}}\), augmented with long-term memory contexts retrieved via graph-based methods, and combined with general role-based SFT data \( D_{\mathrm{RB}} \).
-This stage employs a weighted combination of two loss terms, explicitly designed to mitigate forgetting of general capabilities while simultaneously enhancing the model’s ability to effectively leverage long-term memory contexts: where \(\alpha = 20\).
+\textbf{Stage 2: Memory-Augmented Role-Playing Specialization.} In this stage, we enhance the model's role-playing capabilities through two training components: 1) memory-augmented role-playing data $\text{D}_{\text{RP}}$, which incorporates long-term memory contexts retrieved via graph-based methods to enable explicit memory alignment, and (2) synthetic role-playing style data {$\text{D}_{\text{RP}}^{\text{synth}}$}, which improves general role-playing abilities.
+This stage employs a weighted combination of two corresponding loss terms to simultaneously enhance memory-controlled response generation while preserving the model's foundational capabilities: where $\alpha = 20$.